Student Info for Remote Work

-MSU Career Services Network provides some some FAQs on remote or virtual internships and project-based work that students may face as employers adjust to new working formats due to the novel coronavirus (COVID-19).
+MSU Career Services Network provides information on remote or virtual internships and project-based work that students may face.

-Following is information to help students understand how these experiences are different from traditional internships and tips for ensuring your success in virtual employment roles.
+Following is information to help students understand how these experiences are different from in-person internships and tips for ensuring your success in virtual employment roles.

 Remote or Virtual Internships